nickpadd/EPLP.github.io/Upcoming/index.md

 ## Upcoming Match Predictions

-The predicted results of the following premier league matches in comparison with the bookmaker's odds can be seen in the following figure:
+The predicted results of the following premier league matches in comparison with the bookmaker's odds can be seen in the following figure (**Unfortunately not yet working on mobile devices**):

 <iframe src="UpcomingMatchesPredictionFigure.html" width="1500" height="700" frameborder="0" allowfullscreen="true" scrolling="no" style="position:relative; top: 0px; left: -250px;"></iframe>
 *The model predictions of the upcoming Premier League games compared to the bookmaker odds.
 On the left a radar plot is visible containing the most popular bets with the model predictions in light green and the Bookmakers' predictions in dark blue.
 On the right side a bar plot of the model's prediction for the most probable scorelines is visible.*